-Due to the Church’s understanding of the purposes and duties of marriage rooted in creation and the express prohibition of sinful acts and intentions which war against these duties and purposes of marriage, Christians of all denominations were unanimously against the use of birth control until the feminist movement of the 1930’s.
+Opposition to contraception is often perceived as a Roman Catholic doctrine, but it is not.
+Due to the universal Church’s understanding of the purposes and duties of marriage rooted in creation and the express prohibition of sinful acts and intentions which war against these duties and purposes of marriage, Christians of all denominations were unanimously against the use of contraception until the feminist movement of the 1930’s.
 Up until 1930, all Protestant denominations condemned contraception as sinful.
 At its 1930 Lambeth Conference, the Anglican church, swayed by growing social pressure, voted that contraception would be allowed in some circumstances.
-This was the first time that a Protestant body of any kind had endorsed birth control.
-And then a year later in the US, the Federal Council of Churches of Christ (FCCC) endorsed birth control within marriage.
+This was the first time that a Protestant body of any kind had formally endorsed contraception.
+And then a year later in the US, the Federal Council of Churches of Christ (FCCC) endorsed contraception within marriage.
 Interestingly, the secular newspaper, the Washington Post, responded the next day saying,

 Washington Post, Federal Council of Churches of Christ accepts Birth Control, March 22, 1931